gnes-ai/gnes/README.md

 pip install gnes[all]
 ```

-:cherries: Or cherry-picking the dependencies according to the table below:
+🍒 Or cherry-picking the dependencies according to the table below:

 <details>
  <summary>List of cherry-picked dependencies (click to expand...)</summary>